 No doubt you value the outcome of an exercise plan- you want to be healthy, fit, and able to move the living room furniture around until you find the right configuration… without driving your husband up a wall.
 But, getting there can feel like too much.

-If this sounds familiar to you, my friend, you have fallen into the “diet mindset” in the realm of exercise.
+If this sounds familiar to you, my friend, you have fallen into “diet side effects” in the realm of exercise.
 Don’t worry though.
 By identifying roadblocks, you can route new ways to get to your destination.

 When we get all-or-nothing about anything it is because we only see value in perfect completion.
 But this mindset robs us of better health, progress towards our goals, and dancing with our kids because this is how we chose to do “cardio” today.